CraicOverflow89/Krash/readme.md

 ### Tasks

+ - integer division currently results in rounded integer (need to add other numeric types)
  - custom parser error handling (without default printing to console)
  - ending input with `{` in shell must start a buffer of lines to parse later
  - should allow setting map/array values with `map[key] = value` and `array[pos] = value` syntax